Skip Navigation and Go To Content

 The University of Texas Health Science Center at Houston (“University”) strives to create a research climate that promotes faithful adherence to high ethical standards in the conduct of research.
 Research misconduct is an offense that damages not only the reputations of those involved and the University but also the reputation of the entire academic community.

-Research misconduct includes fabrication, falsification, or plagiarism in proposing or conducting research, reviewing research, or in reporting research results.
-Research misconduct does not include honest errors or differences in interpretations or judgments of data.
-The University relies heavily on a sample policy published by the U.S. Department of Health and Human Services Office of Research Integrity (ORI) entitled “Sample Policy and Procedures for Responding to Allegations of Research Misconduct;” this sample policy complies with the PHS Policies on Research Misconduct (42 CFR Part 93) that became effective June 16, 2005.
+Research misconduct means fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.
+Research misconduct does not include honest errors or differences of opinion.
+The University relies heavily on a sample policy published by the U.S. Department of Health and Human Services Office of Research Integrity (ORI) entitled “Sample Policy and Procedures for Responding to Allegations of Research Misconduct;” this sample policy complies with the revised PHS Policies on Research Misconduct (42 CFR Part 93) that became effective January 1, 2025.

 To maintain the integrity of research projects, every person engaged in research must keep adequate records of all experimental protocols, data, and findings for the time period required by the University’s Records Retention Schedule or the funding agency, whichever is longer.